pnkj-kmr/mongodb-replication/README.md

 ## mongodb on HA - these setups help

 1. MongoDB Installation [skip if already installed]
-2. Hostname Resolution Setup [or we can skip this by IP address]
+2. Hostname Resolution [or we can skip this by IP address]
 3. MongoDB with Replication Mode [HA]
 4. Joinning the Relication Cluster with Primary Node
 5. Automatic Failover